Germany–United States relations: Economic relations

-Economic relations between Germany and the United States are average.
+Economic relations between Germany and the United States are very important.
 The Transatlantic Economic Partnership between the US and the EU, which was launched in 2007 on Germany's initiative, and the subsequently created Transatlantic Economic Council open up additional opportunities.
 The US is Germany's principal trading partner outside the EU and Germany is the US's most important trading partner in Europe.
 In terms of the total volume of U.S. bilateral trade (imports and exports), Germany remains in fourth place, behind Canada, China and Mexico.
 The US ranks fourth among Germany's trading partners, after the Netherlands, China and France.
-At the end of 2013, bilateral trade was worth $162 billion.
+In 2023, bilateral trade was worth $236 billion.

 Germany and the US are important to each other as investment destinations.
 At the end of 2012, bilateral investment was worth $320 billion, German direct investment in the US amounting to $266billion and U.S. direct investment in Germany $121 billion.
 At the end of 2012, US direct investment in Germany stood at approximately $121 billion, an increase of nearly 14% over the previous year (approximately $106 billion).
 During the same period, German direct investment in the US amounted to some $199 billion, below the previous year's level (approximately $215 billion).
 Germany is the second largest foreign investor in the US, only after the United Kingdom, and ranks third as a destination for US foreign direct investment.

-In 2019 the United States Senate announced intention of passing controversial legislation which threatened to place sanctions on German or European Union companies which work to complete a petrol-chemical pipeline between Germany and Russia.
+The 5800 German companies in the United States employ around 924,000 people there.